Introduction and Inspirations

 Multi-Line Comments

-For the reason mentioned above, Bleach also has support for multi-line comments.
+Also like C, Bleach has support for multi-line comments.

 The example below shows how to use them properly: